Adrienne Bailon Responds After Tamar Braxton’s Latest Shade, Friends Again?

 Braxton notably opted to unfollow all of her former friends and co-hosts months earlier, after which Adrienne took the high road when asked about their relationship.

-“I will always love Tamar,” Bailon told Angie Martinez on her radio show back in October when asked about the status her relationship with Braxton following Tamar’s pretty shocking and sudden firing.
+“I will always love Tamar,” Bailon told Angie Martinez on her radio show back in October when asked about the status of her relationship with Braxton following Tamar’s pretty shocking and sudden firing.
 “It’s all so uncomfortable and change sucks,” Adrienne continued, “but what I will say is, the four of us even having to go through that, it makes you stronger, it makes your bond stronger.”

 Adrienne also dished on where she stands with Tamar in a separate interview with HOT 97 that same week, where she reiterated of Braxton, “I love Tamar,” and added, “I will always love Tamar.”